FREE TRAINING!

 Autistic people need constraints.
 We need boundaries to feel safe, so the idea of “just listening to your body” and “eating intuitively” are much too vague.
 This can cause someone to spiral into unhealthy habits, such as always saying "no" to food or always choosing the “healthy” or “light” option in the case of restriction, but it can also precipitate bingeing.

 Going back to the ice cream example: Without any guidelines or routines in place, it can be too overwhelming to have to decide right then and there how much ice cream you want, that you may just start eating from the container.
-As you’re eating, you’re starting to feel “Ehh okay this is getting to be a bit much,” but because there’s no logic involved in the eating process, because you’ve been conditioned by treatment or online influencers that you can just “trust your body to say stop,” you throw your trusty black and white thinking into gear and say, “Oh fuck it!
+As you’re eating, you’re starting to feel “Ehh okay this is getting to be a bit much,” but because there’s no logic involved in the eating process, because you’ve been conditioned by treatment centers or online influencers that you can just “trust your body to say stop,” you throw your trusty black and white thinking into gear and say, “Oh fuck it!
 I’ve already eaten half the container and I already feel sick, so I might as well keep going and finish it off!”

 As I'm typing these words, I’m reminded of a video that an anti-diet content creator posted on Instagram a while back.
 It it, he said: ‘If you accidentally stubbed your toe, would you purposely stub your other toe?”